-When we receive your valid request – with proof of id/address if required- we will respond and provide your information within 40 calendar days at the latest.
+When we receive your valid request – with proof of id/address if required- we will respond and provide your information within 30 calendar days at the latest.

-You can request to see any of the information that we may hold about you, including CCTV images, but the more specific you can be about what you require, the quicker we can respond to your request.
+You can request to see any of the information that we may hold about you, including CCTV images, however the more specific you can be about what you require, the quicker we can respond to your request.

 If you are requesting CCTV footage of yourself, please specify the time, date and location of the footage, and supply a clear photograph so that we can find you on the footage.